Albosonic/googlemap-react/README.md

 ![Alt text](/assets/npm-map-screen-shot.jpg?raw=true "Screen Shot")

->Built in form and submit button for origin and destination routing.
+>Built in form and submit button for origin and destination routing with step by step directions.

 >ClassNames: "container-map" "map" "map-form" "map-input" "map-directions-button" are provided for styling they are nested in that order.
+Also for directions styling we have: "container-directions" and "directions-item"

 ### Example
  ```js